 Last but not the least, I think this is the only bookstore in Manila dedicated for children!
 Let me know if this statement is wrong.
 Anyway, they’ve had this space for a while, but it only debuted its space as a bookstore last Mother’s Day (2018)!
 So yes, this is very new!

 Just think low tables for children, a few chairs for adults, curated children’s books for browsing, lots of natural light + gorgeous greens, beautiful mix of colors, and a nice selection of tea!
 Chic.
 Tasteful.
 Calming.
 Perfect.
 Oh, and may I add – a small door for children!
-Pablo wasn’t as thrilled as I was though — he liked the big door, haha!
+My son wasn’t as thrilled as I was though — he liked the big door, haha!

 They have very few books now (but I was still able to score two, including F. Sionil Jose’s The Molave and the Orchid (and Other Children’s Stories, PHP 240) which I’ve never seen anywhere else (except maybe in Sir F. Sionil Jose’s bookstore himself, Solidaridad), but a lot more are due to arrive soon.